 - Do not use the university logo or college logos—they will not present properly in these small applications.

 - The use of Northeastern’s seal is reserved for the official Northeastern University accounts run by the Communications Office, the Office of Alumni Relations, and top-level social media accounts for our locations in the Massachusetts communities of Burlington and Nahant; Charlotte, North Carolina; the San Francisco Bay Area; Seattle; London; Toronto; and Vancouver.

 - Do not use the Athletics or Alumni Relations logos; they are reserved for those offices only and variations are not permitted.

 - Select iconic photos, such as images of your building or location.
-Use the university’s Digital Repository Service as photo resources.
+Use the university’s Digital Repository Service as a photo resource.